Tribal Museum Bhopal: Introduction

 The tribal museum was designed by Revathi Kamath.
 It was inaugurated on June 6, 2013, by the then-president of India Pranab Mukherjee.
 The museum is divided into six different theme galleries showcasing traditional art, craft and culture of various tribes of Madhya Pradesh like Gonds, Bhils, Bharias, Sahariya, Korku, Kol, and Baiga.
-As of June 2022, the museum offers its visitors a unique opportunity to access its exhibits and presentations virtually.
+As of June 2022, the museum allows its visitors to access its exhibits and presentations virtually.
 The digital tour is categorised into ten parts: the upper and lower level of the museum, lifestyle gallery, tribal spiritual world, Chhattisgarh gallery, Awas (tribal housing), Likhandra (painting exhibition and library), Rakku (children gallery), and Chinhari (the museum shop).
-On May 18 2023, which was also International Museum Day, the Madhya Pradesh Tourism Board launched a "QR-based audio guide to help tourists learn about the state's rich heritage and culture".
-This digital endeavour "connects the state's history with technology and the information from the audio guide will be available in both Hindi and English".
-Furthermore, considering the state of Madhya Pradesh recognises 43 different tribes, it has recently announced the launching of a "Cultural Diversity Centre to exhibit contour map of tribal communities".
+On May 18 2023, which was also International Museum Day, the Madhya Pradesh Tourism Board launched a QR-based audio guide to help tourists learn about the state's rich heritage and culture.
+Furthermore, considering the state of Madhya Pradesh recognises 43 different tribes, it has recently announced the launching of a "Cultural Diversity Centre".
 The overarching idea is to illustrate how despite the differences there are shared commonalities between the tribes found in the region.
-Ashok Mishra, a curator of the Tribal Museum, says: "There is an underlying cultural unity among them.
-In many ways, they seem to be inter-connected, it appears as if they have common roots.
-And this is what we propose to highlight".

-The museum "receives up to 71,000 visitors (66,000 Indian nationals – 5,000 foreign nationals) per year".
+The museum receives up to 71,000 visitors (66,000 Indian nationals – 5,000 foreign nationals) per year.

-Major Galleries
+Major galleries

 The six galleries display various aspects of the tribal life.